 My visit to LifeHub began with a health questionnaire and basic health checks, including blood pressure and temperature.
 Next up, the clinic’s doctor saw me for a consultation about my health.
 She asked how I’m sleeping; “Not great!”
 I replied.
 We discussed the various available IV drips, and after a summer of sweltering under a mask, I opted for the Skin Glow IV.
 She also confidently promised me it would deliver a good night’s sleep.

 The nurse administered and monitored the drip, which took about 45 minutes.
-It contains a mixture of vitamins, minerals including magnesium, and the powerful antioxidant glutathione; the aim is to achieve “luminous, glowing and healthy looking skin”.
+It contains a mixture of vitamins, minerals including magnesium, and powerful antioxidants; the aim is to achieve “luminous, glowing and healthy looking skin”.

 The results?
 I had to admit to being slightly sceptical and was managing my expectations accordingly.
 However, after a blissful seven hours of uninterrupted sleep, my skin was definitely clearer and more dewy.
 But what surprised me most was the huge surge of energy I had for a few days following the IV drip.